Reebeecka/LoginPage/README.md

-# NewsLetter Subscription
+# NewsLetter Subscription Server

-<h5>Two projects in one, both front-end and back-end to provide a back-end server that handles email subscriptions
+<h5>Two projects in one, both front-end and back-end to provide a back-end server that handles email subscriptions </h5>
-where the front-end just shows the backend at work.</h5>
+<p>To se the project in action you can check out the Frontend project connected to this <b><a href="https://github.com/Reebeecka/LogInPage-FrontEnd"> here</a></b>.</p>

 <h3>Installation instructions:</h3>

 <p>This is a Node.js module available through the npm registry.</p>

 <p>Before installing, download and install <b>Node.js.</b></p>

-<p>Start the front-end project with liveServer, no installation required. </p>

 <p>Start the back-end project by navigating to the backend map in your terminal then run
 <b>npm install</b> in the command line, this will install: </p>